API-Skeletons/doctrine-orm-graphql/docs/types.rst

 Custom Types
 ============

-If your schema has a ``timestamp`` type, that data type is not suppored by this library.
+If your schema has a ``timestamp`` type, that data type is not supported by this library.
 But adding the type is just a matter of creating a new Timestamp type extending ``GraphQL\Type\Definition\ScalarType`` then adding the type to the type container.